zaimazhar/Golf-Scoring-System/README.md

 # Smart Golf Scoring Website System ⛳

-A platform to enhance quality and productivity of scoring in golf tournaments.
+A platform to enhance quality and productivity of scoring in golf tournaments

 ## Introduction